Policy Development Process

 - LACNIC Board of Directors

-- Only a subscriber of the open policy mailing list may submit a proposal.
+- Only those subscribed to the Policy mailing list may submit a proposal.

 - Open mailing list.

-- Formal starting point and ending point for policy discussions.
+- Formal starting point and end point for policy discussions.

 - Policy proposals may be received at any time.

 - Proposals must be submitted using the online form available at https://politicas.lacnic.net/politicas/.
 Once a policy proposal has been reviewed, it will be assigned an identification code and sent to the discussion list.
 The maximum time allowed for reviewing and publishing the proposal on the Public Policy List must not exceed two weeks.
 This review will only address the text itself, not the merit of the proposal.

 - Working Groups may only be summoned through this list.

 - Every call for the creation of a working group must be supported by at least five (5) members of the Public Policy List.

 - The call for the nomination of candidates to serve as PDP Chairs must be summoned through this list, with the process staggered every two years.